-4.6.
+4.10.
 Cases involving Multiple Witnesses

-- 4.6.1.
-Where hearings required the attendance of multiple witnesses, this will be managed by HR to ensure that adequate facilities are available to avoid any conferring between parties which may influence or impact on proceedings. - 4.6.2.
+- 4.10.1.
+Where hearings require the attendance of multiple witnesses, this will be managed by HR Professional Standards to ensure that adequate facilities are available to avoid any conferring between parties which may influence or impact on proceedings. - 4.10.2.
 All witnesses will be expected to maintain strict confidentiality throughout any proceedings.

-4.7.
+4.11.
 Recording of Disciplinary Issues

-- 4.7.1.
+- 4.11.1.
 It is important that written records are made during the disciplinary process.

-- 4.7.2.
 These records will include:

 - the allegation against you

 - your defence

-- the findings and actions taken
+- the findings and actions taken (including any local management action)

 - the reason for actions taken

 - whether an Appeal was lodged

 - the outcome of the Appeal

 - follow up action as applicable.

-- 4.7.3.
-At the conclusion of all disciplinary cases, all papers relating to the case are sent to the Employee Relations Coordinator.
+- 4.11.2.
+At the conclusion of all disciplinary cases, all papers relating to the case must be sent to the HR Professional Standards Coordinator.

-- 4.7.4.
-Only sanctions awarded to you are kept on the HRMiS, all other papers are securely filed and retained within HR in accordance with the retention schedule.
+- 4.11.3.
+Only sanctions awarded to you are recorded on the HR Management system and are removed once the sanction is spent.
+All other papers are securely filed and retained within HR in accordance with the retention schedule.
 No papers are retained by managers or witnesses to the case.

-4.8.
+4.12.
 Audio Recordings

-- 4.8.1.
-In addition to written records, DWFRS will make an audio recording of discussions held in order to have a verbatim record of these discussions.
-In the case of the individual being investigated, these recordings are transcribed.
-You are provided with a copy of the transcript, and where requested, a copy of the audio recording.
-The audio will not be used as evidence during the investigation or at a Disciplinary Meeting, unless in the event of a dispute over information presented. - 4.8.2.
+- 4.12.1.
+In addition to written records, DWFRS will make an audio recording of discussions held to have a verbatim record of these discussions.
+Should a case proceed to a formal hearing, these recordings are transcribed.
+The individual being investigated may request a copy of this recording or transcript at any point.
+The audio will not be used as evidence during the investigation or at a disciplinary hearing, unless in the event of a dispute over information presented. - 4.12.2.
 Covert recording at meetings and hearings is not permitted.
-If you wish to make a recording on a personal recording device, you must seek agreement from the Chair of the meeting and before the meeting commences.
-Any such recordings must be treated in confidence and information must not be shared. - 4.8.3.
-Recordings made at witness interviews are not automatically transcribed but will be held as an audio recording for the purposes of the investigation.
-As a witness, you are only provided with a copy of the transcript should this be considered as necessary either as a result of further interviews or in the event that the case progresses to a disciplinary hearing.
-You may also be required to attend a disciplinary hearing to give evidence. - 4.8.4.
+If you wish to make a recording on a personal recording device, you must seek agreement from the investigating officer or presiding officer of the hearing before the meeting commences.
+Any such recordings must be treated in confidence and information must not be shared. - 4.12.3.
 All information, including audio recordings, relating to the case are disposed of in accordance with DWFRS's retention schedule.